claudiustroee/tindog/README.md

 # tindog
-A copy-cat of Tinder's old site, but for dogs. where i exercised my CSS and HTML skills.
+A copy-cat of Tinder's old site, but for dogs where I exercised my CSS and HTML skills.